caiorgarcez/TestGit/README.md

 `$ git status`

-For pushing to Github changes in the repository, it is necessary to add a "commit tag message" to your files that are identified as modified when running git status.
+For pushing to Github the changes made in the repository, it is necessary to add a "commit tag message" to your files that are identified as modified when running git status.
 In order to do so, run:

 `$ git commit -m "write here the commit" myfirstfile.md`